The Library is now offering streaming video with these online databases:

 World History in Video (Alexander Street Press) is a wide-ranging collection of critically acclaimed documentaries that allow students and researchers to explore human history from the earliest civilizations to the late twentieth century.
 The video content offered here is truly global in scope, covering Africa and the Americas, Asia, Europe, the Middle East, and Oceania.
 Upon completion, the collection will contain 1,000 hours of streaming video that offers access to more than 1,750 important, critically acclaimed documentaries from filmmakers worldwide.

 World Newsreels Online, 1929 - 1966 (Alexander Street Press) captures full runs of many of the key international newsreels produced during the early twentieth century.
 These films, produced from 1929 right through to the early post-war period, provide a unique – and until now largely neglected, resource that will give scholars a real insight into how people learned about, and lived through the events that occurred during this period of history.

 Flint users can access the Alexander Street Press collections through the Alexander Street Press LibGuide.

 These databases offer links to specific programs that instructors can add to CTools course sites for student access.
 Users can create playlists of whole videos, film clips, and Web content that can be saved and shared.
 Video from Alexander Street Press databases can be viewed alongside synchronized transcripts and can be downloaded to Apple or Adroid phones (good for 48 hours.)

 All of these streaming databases can be located by searching for the database title in the search box on the Library's homepage:www.lib.umich.edu/.

 The Library will consider purchasing access to additional streaming film sources.
-Please contact the Askwith Media Library at firstname.lastname@example.org to make your recommendation.
+Please submit a Streaming Request Form or contact the Askwith Media Library at firstname.lastname@example.org to make your recommendation.